BenMcEwan/nuke_public/README.md

 - Adds a User knob for easy resolution scaling in case you want more detail, or more speed.
 - Adds a few controls to adjust our automated text nodes.

-<a href="https://benmcewan.com/blog/2018/08/26/power-up-your-contact-sheets/">Click here</a> for a tutorial on how I made this.
+<a href="https://benmcewan.com/blog/2018/08/26/power-up-your-contact-sheets/" target="_blank">Click here</a> for a tutorial on how I made this.

 ## bm_CurveUtilities.py
 Adds some handy animation shortcuts to a knob's right-click menu: